mr5/tramp-cli/README.md

 // const child_process = require('child_process');
 // module.exports = JSON.parse(child_process.execSync('./project_cli dump_config'));
 ```
+The `editor` option is use for migration file automatic opening after created, if set as `webstorm`, your migration file will open with webstorm automatically after it created.

+Supported editors:

+* sublime – Sublime Text
+* atom – Atom Editor
+* code – Visual Studio Code
+* webstorm – WebStorm
+* phpstorm - PhpStorm
+* idea14ce – IDEA 14 CE
+* vim – Vim (via Terminal, Mac OS only)
+* emacs – Emacs (via Terminal, Mac OS only)
+* visualstudio – Visual Studio

 It is a normal node.js file.
 You can use all nodej.s API in `.tramprc.js`.
-You can read configuration from your project config file, or read config from another cli command stdout if your project is not node.js.
+You can read configuration from your project config file, or read config from another cli command stdout if your project is not in node.js.

 > NOTE: Tramp only support mysql in recently released versions.